 Materials such as old clothing and linens represent almost 6% of NYC's waste.
 Recycle your unwanted textiles at one of GrowNYC’s weekly textile collections at select Greenmarkets.
 Large apartment buildings can sign up for an in-building program through Wearable Collections or RefashioNYC.
 If your running shoes are worn completely, you can also recycle them through the Reuse-a-Shoe program, which makes them into athletic surfaces.

 4% of the residential waste in our concrete jungle actually comes from yards and green spaces.
 If you’re lucky enough to have a patch of grass, leave it on the lawn after mowing.
-Collect fall leaves for compost and be sure to contact the Parks Department for proper removal of any tree prunings and other organic woody debris if you live in Brooklyn, Manhattan, Queens or Staten Island.
+Collect fall leaves for compost and be sure to contact the Parks Department for proper removal of any tree prunings and other organic woody debris if you live in Brooklyn or Queens.

 Why let your food scraps go to waste?
 There are several local programs offering composting to turn your coffee grounds, vegetable trimmings and other organic materials into “black gold” to fertilize flowers, vegetables and trees sans harmful chemicals.
 35 of GrowNYC's Greenmarkets now accept residential kitchen scraps for composting.
 Click here to find other community drop-off sites.
 You may be eligble for Department of Sanitation curbside organics collection, or you can learn to make your own compost at home.